This post may contain affiliate links. Please read our disclosure policy.

 This go-to, foolproof basic Italian baked meatballs recipe will quickly become a family favorite.
 Beautifully browned on the outside and tender and juicy on the inside, they are super versatile, with or without sauce.

-I’ve been making these baked Italian meatballs for years.
-A whole lot of years!
-They are my absolute favorite meatballs!
-I use them in everything.
-I also include them in my Sunday gravy.
+I’ve been making these baked Italian meatballs for years—a whole lot of years!
+They’re my absolute favorite meatballs!
+I use them in everything, including my Sunday gravy.

 The fact is that I’m a sucker for a good meatball.
 Something extraordinary happens when you mix otherwise dull ground meats with softened bread, herbs, seasonings, and bits of extra ingredients.

-Much like Authentic cannelloni, chicken Scarpariello, or steak pizzaiola, just the smell of a pot of Sunday Gravy and baked meatballs simmering on the stove still comforts me and warms me deep inside on a rainy Sunday afternoon.
+Much like authentic cannelloni (super easy new method!), chicken scarpariello, or steak pizzaiola, just the smell of a pot of Sunday Gravy and baked meatballs simmering on the stove still comforts me and warms me deep inside on a rainy Sunday afternoon.

 - They’re so tender and juicy.